Aiven-Open/s3-connector-for-apache-kafka/README.md

 There are four configuration properties to configure retry strategy exists.

-### Kafka connect retry strategy configuration property
+### Apache Kafka connect retry strategy configuration property

 - `kafka.retry.backoff.ms` - The retry backoff in milliseconds.
-This config is used to notify Kafka Connect to retry delivering a message batch or performing recovery in case of transient exceptions.
+This config is used to notify Apache Kafka Connect to retry delivering a message batch or performing recovery in case of transient exceptions.
 Maximum value is `24` hours.

 ### AWS S3 retry strategy configuration properties